 E1 and E2 Visas

-The U.S. has special treaties related to commerce with a number of countries.
-These treaties allow individuals from such countries who need to travel to the U.S. for substantial trade and business-related activities to obtain Treaty Trader (E-1) or Treaty Investor (E-2) visas.
+The U.S. has special treaties with a number of countries.
+If a person wants to come to the U.S. for trade or business-related activities, the treaties allow them to apply for a Treaty Trader (E-1) or Treaty Investor (E-2) visa.

 Requirements: E-1 Treaty Trader

-Individuals from qualifying treaty countries who want to apply for an E-1 Treaty Trader Visa must meet certain requirements, such as:
+People from qualifying treaty countries who want to apply for an E-1 Treaty Trader Visa must meet certain requirements:

-- The company which is seeking to conduct trade in the U.S. must be based in the same treaty country of the individual.
+- The individual and the company that want to trade in the U.S. must be based in the same treaty country.

-- There must be significant amount of international trade between the U.S. and the treaty country.
+- There must be a significant amount of international trade between the U.S. and the treaty country.

-- The individual must have specialized skills and be in a management position of the company which is conducting trade.
+- The person must have specialized skills and be in a management position of the company that wants to trade.

 Requirements: E-2 Treaty Investor

-Individuals from qualifying treaty countries who want to apply for an E-2 Treaty Investor Visa must meet certain requirements, such as:
+Individuals from qualifying treaty countries who want to apply for an E-2 Treaty Investor Visa must meet certain requirements:

-- There must be sufficient amount of investment to ensure the success of the underlying business.
-It should also have a significant economic impact in the U.S.
+- There should be enough investment to make sure the business will be successful.
+The success of the company should have a significant impact on the U.S. economy.

 - The investment must be for an active, operating business and not a passive or speculative investment.